ovaaq/reciptory/README.md

 ## Front-End
 This side of the project will be produced with Vue.js and Bulma.
-Neomorphism will be used to extend to style the Front-End.
+Neomorphism will be used to some extend for style.